totkeks/PoeTools/docs/Bundle.md

 # Bundle

-A bundle typically uses the `.bundle.bin` file extensions.
+A bundle typically uses the `.bundle.bin` file extension.
 It contains blocks of compressed data preceded by a fixed size and a variable size header.

 ## Fixed size header (Preamble)